 Here are some data points you can use to speak to the scope of mental health:

-- 1 in 5 adults in America experience a mental illness.
+- 1 in 5 U.S. adults experience mental illness each year.

 Sample Social Media Messaging